emiketic/emiketic.github.io/_posts/2018-02-27-implementing-pagination-using-react-redux.markdown

 ---

 This approach is used only when the API supports sending pagination parameters to receive a much smaller amount of data.
-Using Redux, we have to define action types, action creators and thunks to make all happen.
+Using Redux, we have to define action types, action creators and thunks to make it all happen.

 **Action Types and Action Creators to load users**